meese-wj/JM4CP/pages/GettingStarted/installation.md

 There are a few different types of downloads that you can try out, and a brief description for them are listed below.
 For absolute beginners, I would recommend downloading the current stable release, or if you're _really_ nervous about the longevity of your core code, then get the LTS.
 The main difference between the two is that the stable release is probably faster and has more features, but the LTS version probably has fewer strange and well-hidden bugs.

-- Current stable version: as of today, it is `v1.7.3`.
+- Current stable version: as of the time of this writin, is `v1.7.3`.
-- Long-term support (LTS): as of today, it is `v1.6.7`.
+- Long-term support (LTS): as of the time of this writin, is `v1.6.7`.
 - Upcoming release: as of today, it is `v1.8.0-rc3`
   - The `rc3` stands for _release candidate number 3_.
 - Older versions.